frederic-perez/AmE-dictionary/data/idioms.md

 __the golden rule__
 __the grand scheme of things__
 __the granddaddy of them all__ The biggest, oldest, most impressive, or most respected person or thing of his, her, or its kind.
+__the grass is always greener (on the other side)__ :two: _proverb_ Other people’s circumstances or belongings always seem more desirable than one’s own.
 __the gray dollar__ The economic purchasing power of elderly people as a group.
 Primarily heard in US.
 __the greater good__ The benefit or betterment of the majority of people, especially at the cost of smaller or individual concerns. _The cutbacks our company must face will be difficult, but we assure you that they are for the greater good._
 __the Greek calends__
 __the green-eyed monster__ Jealousy.
 The phrase comes from the Shakespeare play _Othello._ _My daughter often succumbs to the green-eyed monster when she sees the toys that her friends have._
-__the half of it__ A portion of something, typically implied to be the most important of significant part.
+__the half of it__ :two: A portion of something, typically implied to be the most important of significant part.
 (Often used in the negative.)
 __the handwriting on the wall__ _He could see the handwriting on the wall._
 __the happy day__ :two: A wedding, or marriage in general. _So now that all your siblings are married, when will the happy day be for you?_
 __the head honcho__ _slang_ The person in charge. _That decision is above my pay grade.
 You’ll have to ask the head honcho._